botteon/Halo-FDCA/README.md

 We will now show an exapmle to showcase the code using Abell 2744.
 See:https://ui.adsabs.harvard.edu/abs/2017ApJ...845...81P  by C.J.J Pearce, (2017) for more information on the cluster.

-The recommended way to install prefactor is to download it from github with:
+The recommended way to install Halo-FDCA is to download it from github with:

 `git clone https://github.com/JortBox/Halo-FDCA.git`
 This allows for easy updating of the code to include bugfixes or new features.
 Once downloaded, the installation is complete; to set up a run from the **Example** directory, use the following line included with standard settings: